MicroStrategy/rest-api-docs/docs/common-workflows/manage-user-hierarchy-objects/user-hierarchy-import-parameters.md

 ---
-title: User Hierarchy Import Parameters
+title: User hierarchy import parameters
 description: The following import parameters in the API response body define a user hierarchy.
 ---